 Standard poodles can be prone to a genetic condition called granulomatous sebaceous adenitis, which affects the oil glands and can cause hair loss.
 This condition also makes them more susceptible to secondary infections.

 Hypothyroidism is common in Dobermans, which can tend to cause a sparse coat and alopecia.
 Low thyroid function can also cause this dog’s skin to be dry and flaky, and they can be prone to many secondary skin in fections.

 This very popular breed can be prone to allergies.
 Many Labradors present with food or environmental allergies, causing itchy skin, hot spots and other skin problems.
 One of the reasons allergies are so common in Labs is due to their genetic predisposition.

 Watching your dog scratch or gnaw until he draws blood or pulls out fur can be truly alarming.
 While skin problems might be most common in these breeds, they can appear in any dog.
-If you suspect your dog is suffering from skin problems, consult your veterinarian for a course of action, and consider using CBD to help aid skin relief – because when they feel better, you do too!
+If you suspect your dog is suffering from skin problems, consult your veterinarian for a course of action, and consider using whole-plant hemp oil to help aid skin relief – because when they feel better, you do too!